dorkodu/sage/paper/9 -- References.md

 -   **[9.2 Reference Implementations](#9.2)**
 -   **[9.3 Other](#9.3)**

 In this paper, we present Sage, which is a new way of data exchange and API design.
-We first give an overview, then introduce principles, concepts behind Sage; after that we dive deeply into its components.
-We believe that Sage can perform well in terms of both developer experience and performance under heavy production-load because of its simplicity, lightness and flexibility.
+We first give an overview, then introduce the principles, concepts behind Sage; after that we dive deeply into its components.
+In a nutshell, we believe that Sage can perform well in terms of both developer experience and performance under heavy production-load because of its simplicity, lightness and flexibility.

 ## <a name="9.1">9.1</a> Links